Pengxiang-Huang/CSC4001_Project/README.md

 + When you change the source code, you can reset the whole project by `sh reset_backend.sh`

 #### Try running frontend code.
+The develop environment is: Vue2, so simply you should have  `Vue.js` `npm` `nodejs` in your local computer

 + git clone our code